-If you divorce (either before or after retirement), a court may enter a "Qualified Domestic Relations Order" ("QDRO") which affects the amount of pension you will receive or are receiving by ordering that certain payments be made from your benefits to pay alimony, child support or marital property rights of your Spouse, former Spouse, child or other dependent.
+If you divorce (either before or after retirement), a court may enter a "Qualified Domestic Relations Order" ("QDRO").
+A QDRO may affect the amount of your monthly pension by ordering that certain payments be made from your benefits to pay alimony, child support or marital property rights of your Spouse, former Spouse, child or other dependent.
 In addition, you should keep in mind that a QDRO will take precedence over any claims of your then-current Spouse, if any, at the time of your retirement or death.

-If you're married when you retire, but you later divorce and your benefit is being paid as a 50% Husband and Wife Benefit or Joint and Survivor Benefit Option, your former Spouse will still be entitled to payment of benefits under that form of payment at the time of your death.
-In addition, a QDRO may affect your monthly benefit by giving part, or all, of your monthly pension to your Spouse, former Spouse, or dependent(s).
+If you are married when you retire, but you later divorce and your benefit is being paid as a 50% Joint and Survivor Pension, your former Spouse will still be entitled to payment of benefits under that form of payment at the time of your death.
+If you divorce before your pension begins, a QDRO pay require you to elect to receive your benefit in the form of a joint and survivor annuity with your former spouse as your surviving spouse.

-For more information concerning QDRO's, please see page 19.
+For more information concerning QDROs, please see page 19.